 Option 5: Concentrated Overlay on SAINT JOHN, YORK and WESTMORLD LIRs

-This Relief Option would overlay a new NPA Code over the SAINT JOHN, YORK and WESTMORLD LIRS (48 Exchange Areas) and the remaining GLOUCESTER, MADAWASKA, NORTHUBRLD and YORK LIRS (40 Exchange Areas) in the province of New Brunswick would continue to grow using CO Codes from NPA 506.
-This concentrated overlay would have to be implemented in 1Q 2019 to ensure a quantity of NXXs is available in NPA 506 for forecast growth in the remainder of the province.
-See Annex A Figure 11.
+This Relief Option would overlay a new NPA Code over the SAINT JOHN, YORK and WESTMORLD LIRS (48 Exchange Areas) and the remaining GLOUCESTER, MADAWASKA and NORTHUBRLD LIRS (40 Exchange Areas) in the province of New Brunswick would continue to grow using CO Codes from NPA 506.
+This concentrated overlay would have to be implemented in 1Q 2020 to ensure a quantity of NXXs is available in NPA 506 for forecast growth in the remainder of the province.
+See Annex A Figure 14.

-1Q 2029 and 2Q 2085 respectively.
+3Q 2028 and 4Q 2094 respectively.